prrvchr/OAuth2OOo/README.md

 ___

-## Certification CASA:
+## CASA certification:

 In order to provide you with interoperability with **Google**, the **OAuth2OOo** extension requires [CASA certification][25].
 Until now, this certification was free and carried out by a Google partner.
 The **OAuth2OOo** application obtained its [CASA certification][26] on 11/28/2023.

 **Now this certification has become paid and costs $600.**